On the existence of powerful p-values and e-values for composite hypotheses: Introduction

-\paragraph{Background on e-values.} E-values are an alternative to p-values, and they have recently been actively studied in statistical testing by \cite{Shafer:2021}, \cite{Vovk/Wang:2021}, \cite{GrunwaldHK19}, and \cite{howard2021time} under various names.
-Tests based on e-values are often closely related to nonnegative supermartingale techniques, which date back to \cite{Wald45}, and they emphasize optional stopping or continuation of experiments.
+\textbf{Background on e-values.} E-values are an alternative to p-values, and they have recently been actively studied in statistical testing by \cite{wasserman2020universal}, \cite{Shafer:2021}, \cite{Vovk/Wang:2021}, \cite{GrunwaldHK19}, and \cite{howard2021time} under various names.
+Tests based on e-values are closely related to nonnegative supermartingale techniques for testing and estimation, which date back to work by Robbins~\citep{Darling/Robbins:1967b,robbins1974expected}, and they emphasize continuous monitoring, optional stopping or continuation of experiments.
 The notion of e-processes generalizes that of likelihood ratios to composite hypotheses~\citep{ramdas2022testing}.
 Some advantages of testing with e-values are summarized in \citet[Section 2]{wang2022false}.
-The idea of testing with e-values is intimately connected to game-theoretic probability~ \citep{Shafer/Vovk:2001,Shafer/Vovk:2019}.
-For a recent review on e-values and game-theoretic statistics, see \cite{ramdas2022game}.
+The idea of testing with e-values is intimately connected to game-theoretic probability~\citep{Shafer/Vovk:2001,Shafer/Vovk:2019}.
+For a recent review on e-values and game-theoretic statistics, see \cite{ramdas2022game}.\\

-\paragraph{Notation.} We collect the notation we use throughout this paper.
+\textbf{Notation.} We collect the notation we use throughout this paper.

 \begin{enumerate} \item \emph{Topology}.
 For a set $A\subseteq\R^d$, $A^\circ$ (resp.~$\overline{A},~\partial A,~A^c,~\conv A$) is the interior (resp.~closure, boundary, complement, convex hull) of $A$ and $\aff A$ is the smallest affine subspace of $\R^d$ containing $A$.
 For an affine subspace $S\subseteq \R^d$, we denote by $\ri (A;S)$ is the relative interior of $A$ in $S$, that is, the interior of $A$ in the relative topology on $S$.